-The overall number of residential planning applications received in NI during Q3 2021/22 was 2,048; decreases of 7.8% over the quarter (from 2,222) and 15.2% from the same period a year earlier (from 2,416).
+The overall number of residential planning applications received in NI during Q1 2022/23 was 2,026; an increase of 0.6% over the quarter (from 2,014) and a decrease of 26.0% from the same period a year earlier (from 2,739).
 See Figure 5.1.

-In Q1 2020/21, the first full quarter impacted by the restrictions put in place due to the coronavirus pandemic, the number of residential applications received was 1,583; the lowest number received in any quarter since Q3 2013/14.
-During the following four quarters (from Q3 2020/21) there were consecutive increases in the number of residential applications received, with the 2,741 received in Q1 2021/22 the highest number reported for any quarter since Q2 2010/11.
-The number of residential applications received have declined in the last two quarters with Q3 2021/22 reporting a substantial decrease from the Q1 peak.
+In Q1 2020/21, the first full quarter impacted by the restrictions put in place due to the coronavirus pandemic, the number of residential applications received was 1,583; this was the lowest number received in any quarter since Q3 2013/14.
+During the following four quarters there were consecutive increases in the number of residential applications received, with the 2,739 received in Q1 2021/22 the highest number reported for any quarter since Q2 2010/11.
+The number of residential applications received have declined since then, with Q1 2022/23 reporting a substantial decrease from the peak a year earlier.
 Refer to Table 5.3.

-2 See Appendix 1 - Definitions for a description of the types of applications included in this category
+&lt;sup>2 See Appendix 1 - Definitions for a description of the types of applications included in this category

-Fig 5.1 NI Residential applications, quarterly, April 2011 to December 2021
+Fig 5.1 NI Residential applications, quarterly, April 2012 to June 2022